How to Reduce Your Belongings and Declutter Your Home

 TIME

-Don’t underestimate how long purging can take.
+Don’t underestimate how long this process can take.
 Even just clearing out one big closet could take an entire day if it’s full of stuff you haven’t looked at in years!

-For example, plan to dedicate 30 minutes per evening during a dark winter month, or maybe you have a few free weekends you can take advantage of.
-Either way, set aside an adequate amount of time and commit to a plan.
+For example, plan to dedicate 30 minutes per evening during the dark winter months, or maybe you have a few free weekends you can take advantage of.
+Either way, set aside an adequate amount of time so you can maintain your momentum.

 SUPPLIES